mttaggart/OffensiveNotion/README.md

 ### Setting Up A Listener Page
 The "listener" is just a page in a Notion notebook.
 But you can set it up to catch the callbacks for your agents:

 1) Create your listener page.
-Simply add a new page to Notion, preferably in a notebook that's not being used for anything else:
+Add a new page to Notion, preferably in a notebook that's not being used for anything else:

 ![img_1.png](assets/img_1.png)